fordhamumc/email-docs/src/_posts/design/2018-05-31-helper-classes.md

 | `class="btn-block-sm"` | Button will take up the full width on small screens.
 | `class="textlink"` | Makes links the color of the text instead of the default link color.

+\\
-<br> Only show content on small screens
+Only show content on small screens
 ~~~html
 <!--[if !mso]><!--><div class="show-sm">Content</div><!--<![endif]-->
 ~~~